Self-Motivated Growing Neural Network for Adaptive Architecture via Local Structural Plasticity: Abstract

 \section{Abstract}

-Control policies in deep reinforcement learning are often implemented with fixed-capacity multilayer perceptrons trained by backpropagation, which lack structural plasticity and depend on global error signals.
-This paper introduces the Self-Motivated Growing Neural Network (SMGrNN), a controller whose topology evolves online through a local Structural Plasticity Module (SPM).
-The SPM monitors neuron activations and edge-wise weight update statistics over short temporal windows and uses these signals to trigger neuron insertion and pruning, while synaptic weights are updated by a standard gradient-based optimizer.
-This allows network capacity to be regulated during learning without manual architectural tuning.
+Control policies are often implemented with fixed-capacity multilayer perceptrons trained by backpropagation, which require architecture selection in advance and cannot adapt their capacity during learning.
+This paper introduces the Self-Motivated Growing Neural Network (SMGrNN), a gradient-trained controller whose topology evolves online through a local Structural Plasticity Module (SPM).
+The SPM monitors edge-wise weight update statistics over short temporal windows and uses these local signals to trigger neuron insertion and pruning, while synaptic weights are optimized by a standard gradient-based optimizer.
+This allows network capacity to be adjusted during learning without manual architectural tuning.

 SMGrNN is evaluated on control benchmarks via policy distillation.
 Compared with multilayer perceptron baselines, it achieves similar or higher returns, lower variance, and task-appropriate network sizes.
-Ablation studies with growth disabled and growth-only variants isolate the role of structural plasticity, showing that adaptive topology improves reward stability.
-The local and modular design of SPM enables future integration of a Hebbian plasticity module and spike-timing-dependent plasticity, so that SMGrNN can support both artificial and spiking neural implementations driven by local rules.
+Ablation studies with growth disabled and growth-only variants isolate the role of structural plasticity, showing that adaptive growth improves reward stability while pruning prevents uncontrolled expansion and supports compact network formation.
+These results establish the independent value of local structural plasticity within gradient-trained networks and motivate future investigation of whether similar structural rules can be extended to more local or spike-based learning settings.